TidesOfAForgettenName/Testing-/README.md

 • i warm up slowly
 • sarcasm is normal
 • silence = comfort
 • i make dark / suggestive jokes
+• Please iwec or block me if you feel uncomf with me
+• i make puns ( if you don't like em pls tell me )
+• don't colorpick my ponies . heavy inspo is allowed

 ---